esg-jayallan/bi2_dependency_injection/README.md

 Once it's in the injector, you cannot remove an object from its bindings.
 See "Contexts" in the "Usage" section for the recommended best practice.

 ### Lean
-This is not an MVCs framework.
+This is not an IoC (inversion-of-control) framework.
+This is not an MVCS (model-view-controller-service) framework.
+We don't have magic features.
 We don't create instances for you on the spot.
-We don't have magic features.
 All the system does is set fields in the objects its given based on what has been bound before.

 ## Usage